NORTHWEST RAPTORS

 SOARING INTO THE FUTURE

-When it comes to raptors, the Columbia Basin is home to some of the most amazing birds in the world.
-Golden eagles, short-eared owls and rough-legged hawks make their home in this changing landscape—this project aids in the protection of raptors and the shrub- steppe habitats they occupy by using expert technical and field assistance of Washington Department of Fish and Wildlife and Woodland Park Zoo staff.
+When it comes to raptors (also called "birds of prey"), the shrub steppe habitats of the Columbia Basin of eastern Washington are home to some of the most amazing birds in the world.
+Golden eagles, short-eared owls, burrowing owls, prairie falcons, ferruginous hawks and rough-legged hawks make their home in this changing landscape—this project aids in the protection of raptors and the shrub steppe habitats they occupy by using expert technical and field assistance of Washington Department of Fish and Wildlife and Woodland Park Zoo staff.
 This work is helping to answer research questions important to ecology and protection of these raptors and their habitats, such as defining migration corridors, identifying sources of contaminants, or learning how raptors avoid wind turbines.
 We hope to spark interest in conserving shrub steppe habitats by fostering an appreciation of these charismatic resident raptors through educational programs and stories that highlight these incredible hunters.

 ABOUT THE PROJECT

-Due to continuing declines in migratory raptor populations in the shrub steppe—including golden eagles and short-eared owls—Washington Department of Fish and Wildlife scientists began research projects on raptors in eastern Washington in the 1990s.
+Due to continuing declines in migratory raptor populations in the shrub steppe—including golden eagles, ferruginous hawks, and short-eared owls—Washington Department of Fish and Wildlife scientists began research projects on raptors in eastern Washington in the 1990s.
 Woodland Park Zoo supports and participates in this field research to help scientists better understand population declines and manage habitat impacts, including lead pollution, fires and wind power development.
+In addition, the zoo has participated in raptor rehabilitation, giving us an opportunity to heal and share the stories of these rescued birds.

 With support from Woodland Park Zoo, Washington Department of Fish & Wildlife (WDFW) researcher Jim Watson participates on the Western Golden Eagle Team, focused on planning and policy around lead contaminants, wind power mitigation, and eagle survival.
-In 2019, Jim participated in radio-tagging rough-legged hawks on breeding grounds in Alaska to determine the importance of different wintering areas, including Washington, to the hawk population in western North America.
+Jim's long-term studies of the endangered ferruginous hawk have provided critical ecological information for recovering this species including migration patterns, home range use, and factors affecting mortality and survival.

-In spring 2019, Woodland Park Zoo staff and volunteers joined WDFW scientists to conduct short-eared owl and prairie falcon surveys.
-WDFW collaborates in an eight-state program to assess population trends of and threats to short-eared owls, resulting in data that directly influences conservation actions by agencies.
+Each spring, Woodland Park Zoo staff and volunteers join WDFW scientists to conduct raptor surveys.
+WDFW collaborates in statewide and multi-state programs to assess population trends of and threats to raptors such as short-eared owls, burrowing owls, and prairie falcons, resulting in data that directly influences conservation actions by agencies.

 Migration Routes

-“Oma,” a golden eagle captured and radio-tagged in 2014 who winters in eastern Washington, successfully hatched her first eaglet in British Columbia in 2018, an international success story.
+“Oma,” a golden eagle initially captured and radio-tagged in 2014 who winters in eastern Washington, successfully hatched her first eaglet in British Columbia in 2018, an international success story.
+We continue to monitor "Oma" on the same nesting territory.
+To date, she is one of five eagles WDFW has radio-tagged as juveniles and tracked to the time when they nested as adults.

 Scientific Data

-In 2018, five golden eagles were radio-tagged, joining nine others, to provide data that helps WDFW assess populations, activity within historical breeding territories, and how nesting eagles navigate around wind turbines.
+Over the years, this research project has radio-tagged 14 golden eagles to provide data that helps WDFW assess populations, activity within historical breeding territories, and how nesting eagles navigate around wind turbines.
 WDFW also monitors lead levels in eagles, ingested when they feed on the remains of animals shot with lead ammunition, to determine the threat that lead poisoning poses.
+More recently, two nestling ferruginous hawks and one nestling golden eagle were radio-tagged to provide additional data on juvenile survival and range use.
+This information provides understanding of factors that may affect the survival of young birds.
+By identifying those factors, and mitigating them, we can increase the number of young hawks and eagles that survive to reproduce as adults.

 Field Observations